Jonjeexe/Spoofing-Mobile/README.md

 ---

-This Magisk module allows you to spoof your device's model number, tricking apps and services into thinking you're using a different device.
-Perfect for:
+<p> This Magisk module allows you to spoof your device's model number, tricking apps and services into thinking you're using a different device.
+Perfect for: </p>

-> Bypassing device-specific restrictions
+> - Bypassing device-specific restrictions
-> Accessing exclusive features
+> - Accessing exclusive features
-> Enhancing compatibility
+> - Enhancing compatibility

 ### Termux Cmd